Series: Too Close for Comfort

 - Closer to Earth: Henry, most of the time; Muriel and Jackie, as well.
 And Hope Stinson, after she is introduced during the Ted Knight Show run.
 All of them are down to earth, particularly by comparison with Monroe.

-- The Couch: In season one, Henry can't seem to keep from falling behind the backless couch in Jackie and Sara's apartment, yet somehow everyone else can sit on it just fine without falling over.
+- The Couch: In season one, Henry can't seem to keep from falling behind the backless couch or the armrest-less chair in Jackie and Sara's apartment, yet somehow everyone else can sit on them just fine without falling over.

 - Couch Gag: The opening credits of every episode until the fourth season featured Henry falling over the couch in Jackie and Sara's apartment (which has no actual back frame, but has pillows acting as the back of the couch).
 Henry actually did fall behind the couch in a few episodes of the first season (including the pilot).